 Slooh also hosted a livestream of the planetary gathering in conjunction with Time Kids, complete with live views of the planets from their Canary Islands observatory and interviews with Mars One finalists.

 Not the first time this year (and not the last)

 If this sounds familiar, it's because a similar event occurred on Jan.
 20, when you would have caught the planetary hangout just before dawn.
 If you were in open field with a dark, clear sky and looked toward the moon, you would have been able to see the planets shining brightly in the sky (they would've been less twinkly than stars, making it easier to pick them out).
 They lined up from east to west, with Mercury, Venus, Saturn, Mars and Jupiter.

 As this image shows, the stars Antares and Spica provided reference points for finding the lined up planets.
 (Photo: EarthSky.org/Facebook)

 And if you missed both 2016 planetary parties, you've got another chance: Mark October 2018 on your calendar to see this phenomenon.

 Savvy astronomers may notice that the grouping of the planets in the sky does not follow their order from the sun, which we all of course remember thanks to the mnemonic "My Very Educated Mother Just Served Us Nine Pizzas," Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune and dwarf planet Pluto.(What, you don't remember that one??)

-You'll be glad to hear that the planets' order from the sun hasn't changed, but the path and plane that they follow around the sun means that when we see them, Saturn kind of jumps in there after Venus and before Mars.
+You'll be glad to hear that the planets' order from the sun hasn't changed, but the path and plane that they follow around the sun means that when we see them, they shift around in our views.

 Need help locating the planets?
 Try one of these awesome free apps for stargazers.